equalframework/equal-doc/docs/usage/views.md

 	* ```header```: (boolean) to emphasise the widget.
 When set to true, the field is considered as header and is shown with a bigger font-size.
 	* ```readonly```: (boolean).
 When set to true, the field is displayed as read-only (can't be changed).
 	For one2many and many2many field, it is also possible:
-	* to specify the order and limit the loaded lines shown as autocomplete
+	* to specify the order and limit the loaded lines shown as auto-complete
 	* to force using a non-default x2many widget